Skip to main content

 Conclusion:

-Actinovate is a broad spectrum biorational fungicide that has proven its worth and efficacy over the past 10 years and continues to perform today.
-With both soil and foliar uses, multiple modes of action, great applicator safety and no residue concerns it can serve both as the cornerstone of an organic or as an ideal rotation partner in conventional program.
+Actinovate is a broad-spectrum biorational fungicide that has proven its worth and efficacy over the past 10 years and continues to perform today.
+With both soil and foliar uses, multiple modes of action, great applicator safety, and no residue concern – it can serve both as the cornerstone of an organic or as an ideal rotation partner in a conventional program.

 Article by: Johannes Mathieu